-- Systemically Important Institutions.
-As a general matter, systemically important CRD IV Firms are required to have loss-absorbing capacity beyond the minimum standards.
-Under CRD IV/CRR, as amended by the 2016 Banking Reform Package, G-SIIs will, and other systemically important institutions may, be required to maintain a buffer of a specified percentage, taking into account the criteria for their identification as a systemically important credit institution.
-That buffer must consist of and be supplemental to CET 1 capital.
-This does not apply to the Group as no member of the Group is a G-SII; - Liquidity Requirements.
-CRD IV/CRR contains high level provisions relating to liquidity coverage requirements and the imposition of a LCR.
-Those provisions are supplemented by Commission Delegated Regulation (EU) 2015/61 which prescribed the criteria for liquid assets and methods of calculation as from 1 October 2015 and Commission Implementing Regulation (EU) 2016/322 which prescribed supervisory reporting requirements and applied from 10 September 2016.
-CRD IV/CRR also contains provisions relating to net stable funding requirements (the "NSF Requirements") and CRR II, enforced in June 2021, contains the imposition of a net stable funding ratio (the "NSFR").
+• Liquidity Requirements.
+CRD V/CRR II contains high level provisions relating to liquidity coverage requirements and the imposition of a LCR.
+Those provisions are supplemented by Commission Delegated Regulation (EU) 2015/61, as amended, which prescribes the criteria for liquid assets and methods of calculation and Commission Implementing Regulation (EU) 2021/451 which prescribes supervisory reporting requirements and largely applied from 28 June 2021.
+CRD V/CRR II also contains provisions relating to net stable funding requirements (the "NSF Requirements") and a net stable funding ratio (the "NSFR").

-The LCR is the ratio (expressed as a percentage) of a CRD IV Firm's liquidity buffer to its net liquidity outflows over a 30 calendar day stress period, with the limit set at 100 per cent.
-The 2016 Banking Reform Package contains specific mandates for the EBA to develop draft regulatory or implementing technical standards as well as guidelines and reports related to the liquidity coverage ratio and leverage ratio in order to enhance regulatory harmonisation in the EU.
+The LCR is the ratio (expressed as a percentage) of a credit institution's liquidity buffer to its net liquidity outflows over a 30 calendar day stress period, with the minimum level set at 100 per cent.

-The NSF Requirements (as proposed under Basel III) prescribe the amount of longer-term stable funding that must be held by a CRD IV Firm based on liquidity risk factors assigned to assets and off-balance sheet liquidity exposures.
-Under CRD IV/CRR the European Commission was required to produce a legislative proposal on the NSF Requirements if appropriate (taking into account relevant reports prepared by the EBA).
-As described above, the 2016 Banking Reform Package contains binding NSF Requirements designed to prevent overreliance by banks on short-term funding raised in wholesale markets to finance their long-term commitments.
-The NSFR is the ratio (expressed as a percentage) of available stable funding to required stable funding, with the limit set at 100 per cent.
+The NSF Requirements prescribe the amount of longer-term stable funding that must be held by a credit institution based on liquidity risk factors assigned to assets and off-balance sheet liquidity exposures.
+As described above, the 2016 Banking Reform Package introduced binding NSF Requirements designed to prevent overreliance by banks on short-term funding raised in wholesale markets to finance their long-term commitments.
+The NSFR is the ratio (expressed as a percentage) of available stable funding to required stable funding, with the minimum level set at 100 per cent.
 The NSFR has been developed to promote a sustainable maturity structure of assets and liabilities.

-As at 30 June 2022, the Group's LCR stood at 299 per cent., well above the minimum regulatory requirement of 100 per cent.; and the Group's NSFR stood at 160 per cent. and was in compliance with the minimum regulatory requirement of 100 per cent.
+As at 30 June 2023, the Group's LCR stood at 316 per cent., well above the minimum regulatory requirement of 100 per cent.; and the Group's NSFR stood at 165 per cent., well above the minimum regulatory requirement of 100 per cent.

 - Prudential Reporting.
-The implementing technical standards for supervisory reporting establish rules on prudential reporting laid down in CRD IV/CRR and set out the content and format of data to be reported by credit institutions to their respective NCAs.
+The implementing technical standards for supervisory reporting establish rules on prudential reporting laid down in CRD V/CRR II and set out the content and format of data to be reported by credit institutions to their respective NCAs.
 The scope of the reporting requirements extends to reporting on the following items:

 - (i) own funds;

 - (ii) financial information, including "FINREP" reporting for IFRS credit institutions;

-- (iii) real estate losses;
+- (iii) real estate collateral losses;

 - (iv) large exposures;

 - (v) leverage ratio;

-- (vi) liquidity coverage ratio; - (vii) liquidity net stable funding ratio; and - (viii) additional liquidity monitoring metrics.
+- (vi) liquidity coverage ratio;

+- (vii) net stable funding ratio; and

+- (viii) additional liquidity monitoring metrics.

-Among other things, CRD IV established a "Pillar 1" minimum capital requirement and increased the level of capital required through the "combined buffer requirement" that institutions have been required to comply with since 2016.
-The "combined buffer requirement" introduced various new capital buffers (as described above), including the capital conservation buffer, the G-SIB buffer, the O-SII buffer, the institution-specific countercyclical buffer and a systemic risk buffer (a buffer to prevent systemic or macroprudential risks).
+CRD V includes a "combined buffer requirement" that institutions have been required to comply with since 2016.
+The "combined buffer requirement" combines various capital buffers (as described above), including the capital conservation buffer, the G-SII buffer, the O-SII buffer, the institution-specific countercyclical buffer and a systemic risk buffer (a buffer to prevent systemic or macroprudential risks).
 The "combined buffer requirement" applies in addition to the minimum "Pillar 1" capital requirements and must be satisfied with CET1 capital.